SamadritaBhattacharya/webdeff/README.md

 becoming a bit difficult and overwhelming in the begining but with time it will work well.
 Don't know how to cope and go ahead.
 Can't understand most of the things and getting stuck.
+Extremely frustrated and tired.
+Do not feel like studying.
+Loosing concentration.